mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 Well, as mentioned in the [ORM is Intelligent](#orm-is-intelligent) section, most of the ORM understand your schemas and it tries to skip this null check.

-When you call the fetch operation of ORM, it tries to create a compiled-IL (or expression) that is equivalent to the codes below.
+When you call the fetch operation of ORM, it tries to create a compiled-IL (or expression) that is equivalent to the  below.

 ```csharp
 var people = new List<People>();